 What if I have never worked in a medical setting?
 We prefer that new fellows have some experience in a medical setting.
 To have none is to start behind everyone else.
 Experienced applicants are generally more conversant with medical settings as systems, as well as with the language of medicine and the typical internal politics and structures that one usually finds there.
 This is advanced specialty training and some entry level expertise is necessary.

 Should I try to get medical setting work experience over the next few months?
 Yes, if it is possible.
 Not everyone can manufacture an adequate experience on short notice.
 Some people have taken a year off, acquired some experience, and then applied.
 However, this is not a reasonable path for everyone, and doesn't in and of itself, guarantee admission to the fellowship.
 You must decide what works for you.
 Ask us for advice on this.

 How many hours are required to complete the fellowship program?
-For the McLaren Flint Clinical Health Psychology Program each fellow is expected to work 40 hours per week and complete 4,000 training hours over the 2-year fellowship in order to graduate.
+Each fellow is expected to work 40 hours per week and complete 4,000 training hours over the 2-year fellowship in order to graduate.

 Is a research project required as part of the fellowship?
 A scholarly project is required in the second year of fellowship.
 A well-designed research project is one possibility.
 Physician and psychology faculty throughout the MSU Flint campus are active in a variety of research that is ultimately published.
 There are other possibilities as well, including innovative curriculum development, authoring or coauthoring a published paper on a scholarly topic and designing or enhancing a clinical service line.

 What is the average stipend for a full-time fellow?
 In year 1, fellows are given a stipend of $51,878 and in year 2, they are given a stipend of $53,509 Click here to see other MICAPT benefits.